mikeharris-github/SE450-JPaint/README.md

 # SE450-JPaint

 As part of my DePaul graduate class SE450 (Object-Oriented Software Development), students were asked to build an "MS Paint"-like application in Java called JPaint.
+It allowed the students to implement various design patterns and object-oriented programming concepts such as interfaces, abstract classes, and other concepts that were taught throughout the course.

-It contains the following features:
+The JPaint contains the following features:

 - Pick a shape
   - Ellipse